jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-11-objectmodels.markdown

 First we must create an instance of the object we want to use:

+Here are some examples:

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10581159/e05a3adc-7646-11e5-9c5e-a79825b82359.PNG "EXCEL")
 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10380818/d9121a92-6ddb-11e5-8388-8ff1453ed118.PNG "WORD")

-Once you have created the object you can always type the name and then a period (I.E. myExcel.) and then the list of available methods will pop up.
+Once you have created the object you can always type the name and then a period (I.E. "myExcel.") and then the list of available methods will pop up.

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10581161/e05cb370-7646-11e5-96a3-ea5547da4ae0.PNG "Methods")